rafael-pieri/mock-alura/README.md

-## Alura Online Courses - Mock: Automatic Test in Java
+## Mock: Automatic Test in Java

 ### Overview
 In object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways.
 A programmer typically creates a mock object to test the behavior of some other object.

-This repository contains some examples of how to use mocks in automatic tests.
-Below are listed the topics covered during this course:
+This repository contains some examples of how to use mocks in automatic testing.
+Below are listed the topics covered:

 #### Simulating Behaviors with Mock Objects
 * The problem of depending on other systems